RuiShu/vda-hax/README.md

 # vda-hax

-Simple tricks to improve visual domain adaptation for MNIST -> SVHN
+Simple tricks to improve visual domain adaptation for MNIST -> SVHN.
+For more advanced tricks, check out [DIRT-T](https://github.com/RuiShu/dirt-t)

 A typical implementation of convnets trained on MNIST and tested in SVHN usually yields ~20% accuracy.
 That being said, it's pretty easy to get to ~40% accuracy on MNIST-> SVHN by applying the following tricks: